rannn505/ngScopeStorage/README.md

 ```

 Now you can Use it:
--In your View with {{}}:
+- In your View with {{ }}:
 ``` html
 <span>{{variableToBind}}</span>
 ```
--And read it from BrowserStorage with $vms.prefix:
+- And read it from BrowserStorage with $vms.prefix:
 ```javascript
 localStorage.getItem($vms.prefix.concat("variableToBind")));
 ```

 ## Setting up

--Install ngScopeStorage
+- Install ngScopeStorage
--Include it in your app
+- Include it in your app
 `angular.module('app', ['ngScopeStorage'])`
--Inject `$vms` provider to your controller
+- Inject `$vms` provider to your controller
 `controller('ctrl', ['$scope','$vms', function($scope,$vms){})`
--Use `$vms.config` to feed the module with some necessary configurations
+- Use `$vms.config` to feed the module with some necessary configurations
 *NOTE:* you must call this function in order the module to work properly.
 `$vms.config` function takes an JSON object with the following properties as an argument:
     - **scope** - The $scope of the controller from which you use the module (Object) *required*
     - **ctrlName** - The name of the controller from which you use the module (String) (Default:"http://localhost") *required*
     - **prefix** - A Unique name that will be saved alongside with your variables in the storage (String) (Default:"vms") *optional*
     - **storageType** - The storage in which your variables will be saved (localStorage/sessionStorage) (String) (Default:"localStorage") *optional*
--Attach any properties that you want to `$vms`
+- Attach any properties that you want to `$vms`
--Enjoy :)
+- Enjoy :)

 ## License